Background

 Menu + visual language

 One design principle: Purposeful.
-Strip noise — fewer greys, tighter interactive color, better contrast.
+Strip noise, fewer greys, tighter interactive color, and better contrast.
 The menu went from a full-page push to a sheet that slides up from the bottom, covering the nav tabs.
 Same UX underneath, radically different feel.

 The rollout

-Rollout was phased — 5% smoke test scaling to 50% — with conversion, reorder rate, and launch time tracked at each gate.
+Rollout was phased, 5% smoke test scaling to 50%, with conversion, reorder rate, and launch time tracked at each gate.
 Grubhub was an experimentation company, but you can't A/B test a brand new experience the same way you gate a button color.
-The organizational trust to ship it was a metric in itself.

 Outcomes

 Navigation, search, filtering, and reskinned light and dark modes all shipped.
 The patterns ran in the driver app, restaurant app, and web.
-The most impactful experience push in Grubhub's history at that point — presented to the C-suite, extended across every major surface.
+One of the most impactful experience pushes in Grubhub's history at that point, presented to the C-suite, extended across every major surface.